 How do I obtain approval to reduce my study load?

-If you are unable to maintain a standard load due to a compassionate or compelling circumstance, you must submit a Reduced Study Load Application form and return it to your Student Centre or Graduate School together with supporting documents.
+If you are unable to maintain a standard study load due to any of the reasons listed above, you must submit a Reduced Study Load Application form together with supporting documents (if applicable).

 Minimum enrolment load